fullcalendar/fullcalendar-examples/vue/README.md

 # FullCalendar Vue Example Project

-This is a fully-buildable example project for FullCalendar and Vue, leveraging Webpack and Sass.
+This is a fully-buildable example project for FullCalendar and Vue, leveraging Webpack.
 For a complete walkthrough, read the [FullCalendar Vue Docs &raquo;](https://fullcalendar.io/docs/vue)

 ## Installation